Middle School Math Enrichment Ideas

 Rube Goldberg Machines

-If you are unfamiliar with Rube Goldberg machines, the basic concept is the creation of an unnecessarily complicated machine to complete a relatively simple task.
-For a truly amazing example, check out the music video for OK Go’s “This Too Shall Pass”.
-While students’ machines will be much simpler than the one created here, these machines are a great way to encourage students to be creative and unique as they solve problems in complex and silly ways.
+If you are unfamiliar with Rube Goldberg machines, the basic concept is the creation of an unnecessarily complicated machine to complete a relatively simple task – perfect for middle school math enrichment.
+For a truly amazing example, check out the music video for OK Go’s “This Too Shall Pass.”
+While students’ machines will be much simpler than the ones created here, these machines are a great way to encourage students to be creative and unique as they solve problems in complex and silly ways.

 This assignment is a metric unit rate final project.
-Students are given a real chocolate fudge recipe, prices from two different grocery stores, and asked to find the better buy for their employer “Sweetness Bakery”.
-Students will use their basic adding, subtraction, multiplication, and division skills as well as decimals, rates, and unit rates to solve all the math questions in this package.
+Students are given a real chocolate fudge recipe, prices from two different grocery stores, and asked to find the better buy for their employer, “Sweetness Bakery.”
+Students will use their basic adding, subtraction, multiplication, and division skills, as well as decimals, rates, and unit rates, to solve all the math questions in this package.
 Measurements are in metric units.
+Find the Unit Rate Project – a delicious take on middle school math enrichment – on Shopify CAD or Teachers Pay Teachers USD.

 Research Careers in Math

 As many a math teacher is fond of telling his or her students, math is a skill you will use for the rest of your life.
-And while it is true that math skills are something we often apply as we price compare at the grocery store or figure the way our team can win the ballgame, some careers use math much more heavily.
+And while it is true that math skills are something we often apply as we price compare at the grocery store or figure out the way our team can win the ballgame, some careers use math much more heavily.
 By having students do math career research, you may open up a whole world of possible careers to your students.
-Here is one way to do this.
+Here is one way to do this that will assist in middle school math enrichment.